master3395/safeguard-gmt/README.md

 safeguard-gmt
 =============

-SafeGuard is a powerful game management system designed for the ROBLOX platform.
-Currently under heavy development.
+SafeGuard is an advanced, powerful game management system designed to bring powerful tools to the developer(s).